chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 The gallery employs a hybrid rendering approach, optimized for SEO, performance, and interactivity.

 * **Static Site Generation (SSG):** Core discovery pages like poet portfolios (`/poet/[nickname]`) and constellation galleries (`/constellation/[name]`) use `generateStaticParams`.
 This pre-renders static HTML at build time using the **Firebase Admin SDK** for secure data fetching, ensuring fast initial loads and excellent SEO.
+* **Incremental Static Regeneration (ISR):** To prevent content from becoming stale, all statically-generated and server-rendered pages employ ISR with a revalidate period of one hour (3600s).
+This strategy ensures that while users always receive an instant, cached response, the page is automatically rebuilt in the background if new data (e.g., new stars, updated follower counts) is available.
+This provides the perfect balance between static performance and data freshness, minimizing server load and Firebase reads.
 * **Server-Side Rendering (SSR):** Individual star detail pages (`/star/[id]`) are rendered on-demand (dynamic) to ensure the latest like counts and details are always shown.
 * **Client-Side Rendering (CSR):** Pages requiring user interaction and browser-side state (like the Homepage and Dashboard) are designated as Client Components using the **`"use client";`** directive.
 * **API Routes:** Serverless functions co-located with the app (`/api/*`) act as a secure backend gateway for Client Components.